JoemanJ/python-socked-based-HTTP-file-server-/README.md

 If an HTTP request is sent with an address that does not match the relative path for any directory or file relative to the server's root_directory, the server will respond with an HTTP 404 NOT FOUND response and a web page with a link back to the server's root_directory.\
 If an invalid HTTP request is sent, the server will return a HTTP 400 BAD REQUEST response\
 To preserve server resourses, files are sent to clients in chunks of 1MB\
-Client requests are logged to the terminal where the server is running.\
+Client requests are logged to the terminal where the server is running.

+## Possible future improvements
+- Possibility for users to upload files
+- Authentication system
+- A setting to not show hidden files
+- A setting to not show files which the user running the server does not have read access to